 A word in English

-There is no term in English for “Begleitforschung”
+There is no English word for “Begleitforschung”

 What do we do – and what are we not doing?